catalogicsoftware/velero-docs/velero-intro-pvs/velero-intro.md

 ## Configure backup storage

-- The resource *BackupStorageLocation* encapsulates backup storage which is typically S3 compatible bucket (or Azure blob storage).
+- The resource *BackupStorageLocation* encapsulates backup storage which is typically a S3 compatible bucket (or Azure blob storage).

 - It can be directly created using *kubectl* or by using *velero* CLI.